kimrenie/kimrenie.github.io/_posts/2021-09-28-docker-basics-blog2.md

 $ docker build -f /path/to/your/Dockerfile
 ```
 Every Dockerfile line begins with a `FROM` isntruction and follows an "instruction argument" format, which is then read by Docker in sequential order.
-The following instructions are supported by Docker and are to be followed with their corresponding environemnt variables.
+The following instructions are supported by Docker and are to be followed with their corresponding environment variables.
 ```
 ADD
 COPY